To the Members of KEC International Limited

 25. HUMAN RESOURCE/INDUSTRIAL RELATIONS

-The Company understands that employees are vital and valuable assets.
-The Companyrecognises people as the primary source of its competitiveness and continues its focus onpeople development by leveraging technology and developing a continuously learning humanresource base to unleash their potential and fulfill their aspirations.
-The strategicthrust of Human Resource has beenon improvement of the performance of employees throughtraining & development and also to identify out performers who have potential fortaking higher responsibilities.
+The Company understands that people are its most valuable assets.
+The Companyrecognises its diverse employees as the primary source of its competitiveness andcontinues focus on their development through digital and bespoke interventions.
+TheCompany has developed a continuous learning human resource base to unleash potential andfulfill the aspirations of the employees.
+The strategic thrust of Human Resource has beenon improvement of the performance of employees through training & development and alsoto identify outperformers who have the potential for taking higher responsibilities.

 27. OTHER DISCLOSURES

-Your Directors take this opportunity to thank the Central and State GovernmentDepartments Organizations and Agencies for their continued support and co-operation.
+The Directors take this opportunity to thank the Central and State GovernmentDepartments Organizations and Agencies for their continued support and co-operation.
 TheDirectors are also thankful to all valuable stakeholders viz. customers vendorssuppliers banks financial institutions joint venture partners and other businessassociates for their continued co-operation and excellent support provided to the Companyduring the year.
 The Directors acknowledge the unstinted commitment and valuablecontribution of all employees of the Company.

-Your Directors also appreciate and value the trust reposed in them by Members of theCompany.
+The Directors also appreciate and value the trust reposed in them by Members of theCompany.